wonkodv/reqtrace/reports/tmx.md

 *   for all files that make up an Artefact:
     *   The sha256 of the file if it is small
     *   The modification time as and size if it is large

+Comment:
+Since the version is included in the fingerprint, the details can be changed easily.

 ## DSG_ART_PARSE: Artefact Parsing